jvc1019/Zest/README.md

     1. To get the latest version of the repository (needs an internet connection): `git pull`
     2. To add files for staging: `git add file_path`
     3. To commit the changes: `git commit -m message` Note: You can commit even when offline.
 Do not commit after every little change.
     4. Committing your changes only affects your working tree.
 To push the changes to the remote repository (needs an internet connection): `git push`.
-But remember to `git pull` before `git push` to lessen the changes of "merge conflicts" 🙈.
+But remember to `git pull` before `git push` to lessen the chances of "merge conflicts" 🙈.